thedjdoorn/aoc-2024/README.md

 - [Kotlin Slack][slack]
 - Template [issue tracker][issues]

+## Note by thedjdoorn

+Hey thanks for checking out my (bad) code!
+You wanna run it?
+Use `./gradlew run -Pday="01"`, replacing the 01 with whatever day you want to run.
+Gotta provide your own input for it, though.
+Yeet that into src/Day01.txt, you get the gist.

 [^aoc]:
     [Advent of Code][aoc] – An annual event of Christmas-oriented programming challenges started December 2015.